 Workers compensation experts are needed in compensability disputes, permanent impairment rating challenges, premium fraud investigations, employer misclassification cases, insurance carrier bad faith and claims handling compliance disputes, and disputes over the adequacy of medical treatment and vocational rehabilitation under workers compensation.

 Vident Partners connects attorneys with qualified workers compensation expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →